A functorial approach to rank functions on triangulated categories: The case of compact objects

 We now consider the special case where $\cT=\D(A)$ is the derived category of a dg algebra $A$ over a commutative ring $k$ and $\cc=\cT^c=\cper (A)$.
 We wish to extend the bijection between localising prime rank functions on $\cper(A)$ and equivalence classes of finite homological epimorphisms of dg algebras $A\to B$ with $B$ simple artinian, proved in \cite[Theorem 6.5]{Chuang2021}.

-Recall that the category of dg algebras over $k$ carries a projective model structure and any dg algebra $A$ admits a cofibrant replacement quasi-isomorphic to $A$.
+Recall that the category of dg algebras over $k$ carries a projective model structure and any dg algebra $A$ admits a cofibrant replacement quasi-isomorphic to $A$ (see \cite{Jardine}, \cite[Theorem 4.1(3), \S 5]{SchwedeShipley} for the construction of the model structure, and \cite[\S 2, Appendix A.4]{BazzoniStovicek} for the discussion of its relevance to the study of homological epimorphisms).
 From now on, we will assume that $A$ is cofibrant.
 A detailed exposition on homological epimorphisms can be found in \cite{Nicolas,BruningHuber2008,Pauksztello, NicolasSaorin, BazzoniStovicek}.
 We will give only the necessary definitions.
 A morphism of dg algebras $f:A\to B$ is a \emphbf{homological epimorphism} if the map $B\otimes^L_A B \to B$ induced by multiplication is a quasi-isomorphism.
 This holds if and only if the restriction functor $f_*:\D(B)\to \D(A)$ is fully faithful.
 The restriction functor $f_*$ has a left adjoint given by $-\otimes^L_A B$.
 Moreover, the essential image of $f_*$ is of the form $\cS^\perp$ for a smashing subcategory $\cS$ of $\D(A)$, where We can identify the functor $-\otimes^L_A B: \D(A)\to \D(B)\cong \D(A)/\cS$ with the smashing localisation associated with $\cS$.
 Two homological epimorphisms $f:A\to B$ and $f':A\to B'$ are called \emphbf{equivalent}, if the essential images of the restriction functors $f_*$ and $f'_*$ coincide (equivalently, if there exists an isomorphism $g: B \to B'$ in the homotopy category of dg algebras such that $f' = g \circ f$).
-This yields a bijection between equivalence classes of homological epimorphisms $A\to B$ and smashing subcategories of $\D(A)$ (\cite[Theorem 5.4.4]{Nicolas},\cite[\S 2]{BazzoniStovicek}).
+This yields a bijection between equivalence classes of homological epimorphisms $A\to B$ and smashing subcategories of $\D(A)$ (\cite[Theorem 5.4.4]{Nicolas}, \cite[Theorem 3]{BruningHuber2008},\cite[\S 2]{BazzoniStovicek}).
 Combining this with Theorem \ref{thm_smashing}, we obtain the following result:

 \begin{theorem} Let $A$ be a cofibrant dg algebra.
 There is a bijection between: \begin{enumerate}[(a)] \item idempotent basic rank functions on $\cper (A)$; \item equivalence classes of homological epimorphisms $A\to B$ with $\cper (B)$ locally finite. \end{enumerate} The idempotent basic rank function $\rho$ on $\cper (A)$ corresponding to the homological epimorphism $f:A\to B$ has the following counterpart on objects of $\cper (A)$: